CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 Instead of managing Redis on my own in the cloud, I opted to use **Google Cloud Memory Store**.
 It’s a managed service that lets you use Redis without worrying about the details of setup and maintenance.
 Here’s why I went this route:

-- **No Infrastructure Hassle**: Google handles all the backend management, so I didn’t have to worry about setting up, patching, or maintaining Redis.
+- **No Infrastructure Hassle**: Google handles all the backend management, so I didn’t have to worry about setup, patching, or maintaining Redis.
 - **Scalability**: As my app grows, Memory Store can easily scale to handle more tasks by adjusting the configuration.
 - **Seamless Integration**: Since my entire app was hosted on Google Cloud, using Memory Store was the obvious choice.